BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 ```javascript
 Auctioneer.publish(nftId, minBid, lenInBlocks);
 ```
-- `Auctioneer.publish()` function makes sure that only the `Auctioneer` i.e the creator of the contract, can publish this information onto the contract.
+- `Auctioneer.publish()` function makes sure that only the `Auctioneer` i.e., the creator of the contract, can publish this information onto the contract.
 </li>